probml/dynamax/README.md

 ## Documentation

-For examples and API, see the docs: https://probml.github.io/dynamax/.
+For tutorials and API documentation, see: https://probml.github.io/dynamax/.

 ## Installation and Testing